CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 Select how folder permissions will be applied when migrating to Shared Drive.

-Change Conditions: None - No folder permissions migrated.
+Change Conditions: There are three options for how to handle folder permissions: None - No folder permissions migrated.
 Folder - Original folder permissions migrated.
 Root - Any items on folder ACLs will be added as members of the Shared Drive.

 ### Migrate Shared Drive Members <a name="migshdmem"></a>
 {: .no_toc }